facebook/react/docs/contributing/design-principles.md

 In our codebase, JSX provides an unambigious hint to the tools that they are dealing with a React element tree.
 This makes it possible to add build-time optimizations such as [hoisting constant elements](http://babeljs.io/docs/plugins/transform-react-constant-elements/), safely lint and codemod internal component usage, and [include JSX source location](https://github.com/facebook/react/pull/6771) into the warnings.

-### Driven by Facebook
+### Dogfooding

-Ultimately React is driven by the needs of Facebook.
-We are more likely to spend time and energy on issues with React that people using it at Facebook are experiencing internally.

-We think there are two ways to look at it.
-You could say that React is a Facebook project, and is not driven by the community.
-In a way, this is true.
+We try our best to address the problems raised by the community.
+However we are likely to prioritize the issues that people are *also* experiencing internally at Facebook.
+Perhaps counter-intuitively, we think this is the main reason why the community can bet on React.

+Heavy internal usage gives us the confidence that React won't disappear tomorrow.
+React was created at Facebook to solve its problems.
+It brings tangible business value to the company and is used in many of its products.
+[Dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) it means that our vision stays sharp and we have a focused direction going forward.

+This doesn't mean that we ignore the issues raised by the community.
+For example, we added support for [web components](/react/docs/webcomponents.html) and [SVG](https://github.com/facebook/react/pull/6243) to React even though we don't rely on either of them internally.
+We are actively [listening to your pain points](https://github.com/facebook/react/issues/2686) and [address them](/react/blog/2016/07/11/introducing-reacts-error-code-system.html) to the best of our ability.
+The community is what makes React special to us, and we are honored to contribute back.

-Another way to look at it is that it's very hard to make a large group of people happy.
-It is often recommended that you pick a small audience, focus on making them happy, and this will bring a positive net effect.
-So far we have found that solving the problems encountered by Facebook product teams translates well to the open source community.
-If you're building apps with dynamic UI comparable to the Facebook products, you might find that React solves your problems as well.
+After releasing many open source projects at Facebook, we have learned that trying to make everyone happy at the same time produced projects with poor focus that didn't grow well.
+Instead, we found that picking a small audience and focusing on making them happy brings a positive net effect.
+That's exactly what we did with React, and so far solving the problems encountered by Facebook product teams has translated well to the open source community.

-If you want to help us and implement a feature, fix a bug, or contribute to the documentation, we are excited to consider your contributions.
-React is a community project in the sense that pull requests are very welcome.
-However we encourage you to discuss your proposal in an issue first so that we can communicate the priority of your issue for us, and whether we agree with your general direction.

-The downside of this approach is that we don't focus as much on things that Facebook teams don't have to deal with, such as the "getting started" experience.
-We are acutely aware of this and are trying to find the right balance between things that matter to Facebook and things that matter to the community.
-When we do a bad job at it, we rely on you to step up and plug the holes.
+The downside of this approach is that sometimes we fail to give enough focus to the things that Facebook teams don't have to deal with, such as the "getting started" experience.
+We are acutely aware of this, and we are thinking of how to improve in a way that would benefit everyone in the community without making the same mistakes we did with open source projects before.

-Thank you for helping us.